ellisken/easy-static-ref-generator/README.md

 To stop serving locally, type `ctrl+c` and then enter `y` to to force-close all sockets.

 ## Publish
-Serve all bundled contents of the /build directory.
+Serve all bundled contents of the /build directory statically.

+If you're looking for an easy way to host a static website, consider [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

 ## License
 ### Easy Static Ref Generator